Band Or DJ For Wedding : What’s the Right Option for You?

+Band or Dj for the wedding.
+It’s a debate that many weds-to-be have to discuss.
 It can be difficult to decide on the form of wedding entertainment that will be best for your event: do you want a live band, or would a wedding DJ be better?

 The budget often comes into this to a considerable degree, and many couples are led to believe that the average wedding band cost is greater than that of a DJ – but is this really the case, and does the variety of live bands available for events make this option more appealing?